hamidreza-s/Queuesk/README.md

                        [{priority, 2}, {retry, 2}, {timeout, 3000}])
 ```

-The retry and timeout parameters help to tailor each task to the needs and restrictions of our usecase.
+The retry and timeout parameters help to tailor each task to the needs and restrictions of our usecases.

 Configuration
 ----